All Episodes

 If you want to talk about polls, there are polls that show that Americans believe that we ought to finish the job.

-This same poll says 60% of the country.
+This same poll says 60% say we need to stay the course.

 And that says that Americans understand the stakes here.